 To terminate the String Inquire i.e. this pick sequence, click LB on Finish in the String Inquire panel.

-7.2 Use of Mouse Buttons and Enter Key when using Tentative Picking
+7.2 Use of Mouse Buttons and Enter Key when using Tentative Picking current pick sequence.

 The three mouse buttons and the Enter key all have a function when picking strings.
 Those functions are